Beaucaire: a 'Sleeping Beauty' town in the south of France with two historic gems

 Often overlooked, Beaucaire is sometimes called a Sleeping Beauty.
 The town is beautiful but has the air of having been passed over by modern times.

-However, if it is sleepy today, it was not in the past.
-To put an end to the ceaseless fighting, the chateau was dismantled on the orders of Richelieu in 1632, and stayed that way until it was inspected by Prosper Mérimée in 1834, who was scandalised to find bull running competitions being organised in the ruins.
+To put an end to the ceaseless fighting, the château was dismantled on the orders of Richelieu in 1632, and stayed that way until it was inspected by Prosper Mérimée in 1834, who was scandalised to find bull running competitions being organised in the ruins.

 Part of it was classed as a historical monument in 1862, and the remaining parts of the site in 1950.

-In normal times all sorts of activities are organised in the ruined chateau including escape games and medieval fêtes, so ring ahead or check the Tourist Office website before planning a visit.
+In normal times all sorts of activities are organised in the ruined château including escape games and medieval fêtes, so ring ahead or check the Tourist Office website before planning a visit.

-While you are in Beaucaire, the other historical site well worth visiting is the Troglodyte Abbaye de Saint-Roman, a 10th century monastery high on a hill just outside the town.
+While you are in Beaucaire, the other historical site well worth visiting is the Troglodyte Abbaye de Saint-Roman, a 10th Century monastery high on a hill just outside the town.

 The human remains have long since disappeared, leaving just an incredible sense of peace.
 There are spectacular views across the Rhone Valley and Provence.
 The sun beats down from an azure blue sky, the pines cast scant shade, the noises from the town below are muted, there is just the restless movement of the wind across the peaks.